 - (1) There is no minimum offering.
-There is no maximum offering and the Trust is authorized to issue an unlimited number of Units - (2) The price per Unit will be determined by the Trustees from time to time and set forth in the subscription agreement(s) entered into between the subscriber and the Trust. - (3) The Class M Units are not being issued as part of the Offering.
+There is no maximum offering and the Trust is authorized to issue an unlimited number of Units. - (2) The price per Unit will be determined by the Trustees from time to time and set forth in the subscription agreement(s) entered into between the subscriber and the Trust. - (3) The Class M Units are not being issued as part of the Offering.
 The table assumes that no Class M Units are converted into Class A Units.
 The Class M Units represent a 5% interest in the capital and the distributions of the Trust attributable to the Investor Units, as described under "Item 5: Securities Offered 5.1 Terms of Securities Description of the Units". - (4) The Class R Units are not being issued as part of this Offering.
-Additional Class R Units may be issued to Centurion Apartment REIT and Centurion REOT from time to time. - (5) Units are issuable in series. - (6) One Class A Unit was issued to the Asset Manager on January 3, 2017 on formation of the Trust.
-This initial Class A Unit will be repurchased and cancelled by the Trust immediately after the issuance of additional Investor Units, or at a later time as may be determined by the Trustees.
+Additional Class R Units may be issued to Centurion Apartment REIT, Centurion REOT, Gregory Romundt and related companies from time to time.